Compl\'ement to the Thurston 3D-Geometrization: Background and Definition of Lie generated geometry.

 \begin{remark} We will use, back and forth, the canonical real analytic identification between euclidean three space $\R^3 = \{x,y,z\}$ and upper half space $U = \{x,y,z|z>0\}$ given by the $\log$ and $\exp$ on the ($z$ coordinate) $\times$ (the identity of the $x$ and $y$ coordinates).
 This transfers the Lie group denoted $[A]$ of dimension 6, acting affinely on $\R^3$ [which respects the $\R^2 \times \R^1$ product structure and is measure preserving on each factor] to a subgroup of {\bf affine transformations} acting on $U$.
 This is one of the four Lie groups acting on $U$ in the Theorem.
-Two other Lie groups of the Theorem are ${\rm PSL}(2,\C)$ (of dimension 6) and ${\rm PSL}(2,\R) \times \R$ (of dimension 4) act by\textbf{ rational transformations} on $U$.
-Finally, the fourth group of Theorem \ref{thm:main} is a $\Z$ cover of ${\rm PSL}(2,R)\times {\rm SO}(2)$ (of dimension 4). \end{remark}
+Two other Lie groups of the Theorem are ${\rm PSL}(2,\C)$ (of dimension 6) and ${\rm PSL}(2,\R) \times \R$ (of dimension 4).
+Finally, the fourth group of the Main Theorem is a $\Z$ cover of ${\rm PSL}(2,R)\times {\rm SO}(2)$ (of dimension 4). \end{remark}

-{\it Proof of Theorem \ref{thm:main}.} We first study the four Lie group actions on $U$ and the toroidal ends of various discrete subgroup quotients.
+{\it Proof of Main Theorem.} We first study the four Lie group actions on $U$ and the toroidal ends of various discrete subgroup quotients.
 The conclusion is that for these actions the $\Z + \Z$ subgroup corresponding to the possible toroidal ends are conjugate in each of the four cases to lattices in the group of horizontal translations of upper half space fixing infinity.
 We assume this for now.
-The proof, which is easy to find, except in one case, is contained in Discussion A below.

-\ \\ Step one: We consider, assuming this standard form, an elemental prime of finite volume or of linear growth with its $(G,U)$ structure, a toroidal end and its associated flat torus $T$ which is chosen to have normalized area, possible by Discussion A.
+The proof, which is easy to find, except in one case, is contained in Discussion A below. \ \\ Step one: We consider, assuming this standard form, an elemental prime of finite volume or of linear growth with its $(G,U)$ structure, a toroidal end and its associated flat torus $T$ which is chosen to have normalized area, possible by Discussion A.